qelectrotech/qelectrotech-doc/source/en/basics/start_mac.rst

 .. note::

    For easier access, QElectroTech can be added to the dock.
-Just open the Applications folder and drag QEelectroTech to the dock.
+Just open the applications folder and drag QEelectroTech to the dock.

 Once QElectroTech has been started, the main window looks as follow: